Amos47/2400/Chapter_1.md

 - Options group on a website
 - Degree programme

-Works well when trying to make sense of information of similar importance without an implied order or rank
+Categorical data works well when trying to make sense of information of similar importance without an implied order or rank.
+Imagine choosing a paint colour without being able to start at Blue or Red, for example.

 ##### H - Hierarchical Data